zongzhenyang/CABS/src/mistral_leaderboard_experiments/README.md

 # 7B Model Experiments Framework

-This document describes the framework for conducting experiments on the 7B model using model merging, pruning, and evaluation methodologies.
-This framework extends similar approaches from the RoBERTa experiments to a larger-scale model.
+This document describes the framework for conducting experiments on the 7B model using model pruning, merging, and evaluation methodologies.
+This framework extends similar approaches from the RoBERTa experiments to a larger-scale model

 ## Overview

 The 7B model experiments are divided into three main steps:

-1. **Extract Task-Specific Vector**: Extract task vector by subtracting the base model parameters from the fine-tuned model.
+1. **Extract Task Vector**: Extract task vector by subtracting the base model parameters from the fine-tuned model.
 2. **Sparsification**: Apply various sparsification methods to the extracted task vectors.
-3. **Merging and Evaluation**: Merge the pruned task vectors with the base model and evaluate on specified tasks to understand performance.
+3. **Merging and Evaluation**: Merge the pruned task vectors with the base model and evaluate on tasks.

 ## Models

-For each task, we utilized pre-trained and fine-tuned versions of the Mistral model, obtained from Hugging Face.
-Specifically, the decoder-based models used in our evaluations were built upon the [Mistral-7b-v0.1](https://huggingface.co/mistral-7b-v0.1) backbone.
+we utilized pre-trained and fine-tuned versions of the Mistral model, obtained from Hugging Face.
+Specifically, the models used in our experiments were built upon the [Mistral-7b-v0.1](https://huggingface.co/mistral-7b-v0.1) backbone.
 Fine-tuned variants used include:

 - [WildMarcoroni-Variant1-7B](https://huggingface.co/WildMarcoroni-Variant1-7B)
 - [WestSeverus-7B-DPO-v2](https://huggingface.co/WestSeverus-7B-DPO-v2)

 ## Files and Scripts

-- **extract_task_vector_7b.py**: Script for extracting task vectors from the fine-tuned 7B model by subtracting base model parameters.
+- **extract_task_vector_7b.py**: Code for extracting task vectors from the fine-tuned models by subtracting base model parameters.
-- **prune_task_vector_7b.py**: Script for applying different sparsification techniques to the task vectors.
+- **prune_task_vector_7b.py**: Code for applying different sparsification methods to the task vectors.
+- **/recipes**：recipes for merging models using Mergekit.

 ## Running Experiments